Expanding Access to

-A 20-day daily intervention delivering low-glycemic, whole-food snacks to 50,000 at-risk youth across San Diego County — through schools, nonprofits, and community programs.
+A 20-day daily intervention delivering low-glycemic, whole-food snacks to 50,000 at-risk youth across Southern California — through schools, nonprofits, and community programs.

 50K